15931/ST446/Week04/class/hive-class-activity.md

 As usual, we will run a simple map-reduce job to count words.

 # 1. Load the data
 All the datasets are available from [here](https://www.dropbox.com/sh/89xbpcjl4oq0j4w/AACrbtUzm3oCW1OcpL7BasRfa?dl=0).
-Please download them to your cluster and save them to a directory as you go where your sql files are before running the commands in this file.
+Please download them to your cluster and save them to a directory as you go where your SQL files are before running the commands in this file.

 ## a.
 Facebook flow dataset